joshlong/joshlong.github.io-content/content/feed.md

 <!-- START:APPEARANCES -->

+* (2022-04-19) **Philly Emerging Technologies for the Enterprise (ETE)**: I'm looking forward to speaking at the Philly ETE show once again!
+* (2022-04-12) **Devnexus 2022**: I'm so looking forward to returning to Atlanta, GA for the Devnexus show, one of the last big shows I did right before the virus descended.
 * (2021-03-25) **Voxxed Days Bucharest**: I'll be doing a keynote for this year's Voxxed Days Bucharest event!

 <!-- STOP:APPEARANCES -->